 Many prevention programs continue to draw on the 90’s-era DARE “just say no” approach, which targets individual behaviors.

 Overwhelming evidence shows that this approach doesn’t work.
 On the contrary, it has profoundly exacerbated the problem by targeting — and then incarcerating on a massive scale — Black and Brown people across the country.

 Programs based on this model send home the message that young people who drink are “bad,” and use the threat of punishment to scare youth away from drinking and drug use rather than looking at why — and how — they are using in the first place.
-The concentration of these products in low-income communities of color is not a coincidence — and the various strategies the industry uses have been honed to target youth in these communities in an effort to keep people drinking, and keep the industry’s profits growing.
+The concentration of these products in low-income communities of color is not a coincidence: the industry’s marketing strategies aggressively target youth in these communities in an effort to keep people drinking and keep the industry’s profits growing.

 The CMCA model — which focuses on the environments that encourage risky behavior — emphasizes authentic youth-adult partnerships, and sets the stage for a cascade of positive community-wide outcomes that do far more than deter individual youths from substance abuse.

 By actively involving young people in assessing and addressing substance abuse in their communities, the model develops the confidence, knowledge, and skills young people need to advocate on behalf of their communities for a lifetime.
 What’s more, the policies they enact alongside their adult allies create positive changes that reduce substance abuse throughout their communities.

 Why Partner with Youth Leadership Institute (YLI)?